Area-53-Robotics/53D-High-Stakes-Notebook/entries/redirect-mech/brainstorm.typ

 #pro-con(
   name: "Six-bar",
-  image: image("brainstorm/Brainstorm_ six bar.excalidraw.svg"),
+  image: image("brainstorm/six-bar-redirect-mech.excalidraw.svg"),
   description: [
-   As the ring travels up the robot’s intake, the robot can reverse the intake’s direction to redirect the ring into the six-bar.
+    As the ring travels up the robot's intake, the robot can reverse the intake's direction to redirect the ring into the six-bar.
 The ring slides to the end of the six-bar and is held in place by lexan or rubber bands.
 The six bar can lift the ring for scoring on the stakes.
   ],
   pros: [
     - *Height* - The six-bar offers the highest height when fully expanded.
   ],
   cons: [
-    - *Stability* - The higher the six-bar is extended, the higher the robot’s center of gravity becomes.
+    - *Stability* - The higher the six-bar is extended, the higher the robot's center of gravity becomes.
 A higher center of gravity means lower robot stability.
     - *Complexity* - A six-bar may be too complex for the novice builders to understand and build because it requires a six bar linkage.
   ],
   notes: [
-    - We have the chance to reach the high stake with this design.
+    - We have the chance to reach the ladder high stake with this design.
     - Uses a lot of materials to build.
   ],
 )